Skip to Main Content

 Q: How do I access library resources off campus?

-A: When you select a link to one of our electronic resources (articles, e-books, databases, etc.) and you are off campus, you will be prompted to login with your RCSI network credentials.
-After login you should be connected through our proxy server.
+A: When you select a link to one of our electronic resources (articles, e-books, databases, etc.) and you are off campus, you will be prompted to log in with your RCSI network credentials.
+After login, you should be connected through our proxy server.

 Q: What are my RCSI network credentials?